escherina/rve.com-docker/jekyll-app/_projects/wedding-website.md

 date: 2016-01-14
 feature_image: projects/wedsite/wedding-site_large.jpg
 feature_desc: "Wedding website - large screen view"
-skills: ["Design", "Photography", "Photoshop", "Responsive design", "WordPress custom template and plugin modification"]

 ---
-## Requirements
+## The Brief

+Build a responsively-designed wedding website with the following requirements:

 - Wedding information page (especially hotels and travel) for guests from two different countries
 - Ability to quickly switch between two language versions, English and Dutch
 - RSVP form with an easy-to-use backend, custom questions and the ability to RSVP for other members of your group
 - Quick build time&mdash;the site needed to be up and running as soon as possible

-I've worked extensively with WordPress in the past and was immediately able to find plugins for the most important requirements: multiple-language pages and the RSVP form.
+I've worked with WordPress in the past and was immediately able to find plugins for the most important requirements: multiple-language pages and the RSVP form.
 With these elements in place, I knew I could build the rest of the site relatively quickly due to my experience with the platform.

 I used mqTranslate (which no longer exists, but its successor is [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/)) and the [RSVP and Event Management plugin](https://wordpress.org/plugins/rsvp/).
 Much of the RSVP form text was hard-coded into the plugin, so I manually edited the plugin files to check if the language was set to Dutch, and if so, to output appropriate text.
 I also edited the form validation JavaScript so that the error messages would show up in both languages.